GoogleCloudPlatform/accelerated-platforms/use-cases/prerequisites/README.md

-# Prequisites for use cases
+# Prerequisites for use cases

 This document walks you through downloading various prerequisite files for the respective [use cases](/use-cases) within this repository.
 Use cases that